volodymyrss/grb221009a-ipom/README.md

 The image shows GRB 221009A lightcurve recorded by several INTEGRAL instruments in days since 2022-10-09 13:17:00.
 On the left - the prompt emission phase as measured by SPI-ACS, showing the brightest part of the GRB and an extended tail lasting few hours, detected even by a non-imaging detector.
 On the right - three revolutions of ISGRI and JEM-X observations of the hard X-ray afterglow.
 For the last point, only JEM-X yields a significant detection.
-The inset shows combined JEM-X image for the entire observation (1 to 10 days since the event).
+Larger inset shows combined JEM-X image for the entire observation (1 to 10 days since the event).
+Smaller inset shows the last observation with significant detection (5.3 to 6.6 days since T0).